prady0t/Rick-n-Morty/readme.md

 Just some rick and morty chracters and info.
-Program randmoly gives list of all chracters everytime you run it.
+Program randmoly gives a chracter info from a list of 800+ chracters.

 Will figure out what else could be done with this later.